The Best Things to Do Alone in Rhode Island

 Rhode Island renounced its allegiance to Britain in this building, marking it as the first colony to do so.

-12. Take in Providence at Prospect Terrace for an unforgettable view of Providence
+12. Visit Prospect Terrace for an Unforgettable View of Providence

 A sign reads Prospect Terrace and offers some great views of Providence.

-On this beautiful terrace, you will also find the resting place of Roger Williams.
+On this beautiful terrace, you will also find Roger Williams’s resting place.
 It seems fitting that he now is overlooking the city he founded.

 Noah’s take: If you love photography, this is a great place to capture some panoramic shots of the city.